Tadukoo/TadukooBibleBukkit/README.md

 Add books that contain verses about specific topics (or perhaps commentaries?)

 Add random option to various commands, rather than just as its own command.

-Put in more details about the translations and books of the Bible.

 Known Issues
 ------------